victormorc/SW_NOTES/README.md

 # SW_NOTES
 This repository gathers information regarding several SW design, principles and patterns.
 Some ideas are compiled from distinguished authors as Donald Knuth, Niklaus Wirth, Kent Beck, Robert C Martin, David Thomas, Andrew Hunt...
+And some others are my humble opinion

 ## SW AS A TOOL
+Software is just another tool used by engineers to solve problems.
+A software program, ideally, is created to solve one problem.
+It should produce outputs manipulating some inputs.

+However, as any other tool if not used properly the outcome won't be the expected.
+Always bear in mind what for the program was developed or what you want to achieved when writing it.

 ## GOOD DESIGN
 ***A good design could be achieved as a combination of applying several ideas/principles.
 It always depends on the context, not always the same approach can be used.***